luiswirth/bsc-thesis/src/matter.typ

   - parametric FE
   - higher-order FEEC and higher-order elements
 - Broader impact (e.g., Rust in scientific computing, FEEC extensions)
-- Discarded ideas and failed apporaches (generic dimensionality à la nalgebra/eigen)
+- Discarded ideas and failed approaches (generic dimensionality à la nalgebra/Eigen)

 A far more meaningful PDE system that has some really interesting applications in real-life are Maxwell's Equation describing Electromagnetism.